Lady Palm (Rhapis excelsa) Indoor Care; Watering, Light, Soil, Fertilizer, Problems

 Rhapis excelsa Propagation

-Lady Palm (Rhapis excelsa) is propagated from offshoots, by plant division or from seeds.
+Lady Palm is propagated from offshoots, by plant division or from seeds at the beginning of the growing season for faster establishment.
+Learn how to Propagate Lady Palm (Rhapis excelsa).

 Lady Palm, Rhapis excelsa

-Lady Palm (Rhapis excelsa) growing problems are brown leaf tips, yellowing leaves, brown leaf spots, pests and diseases among others.
+Rhapis excelsa problems are yellow leaves, plant dying, brown leaf tips, brown leaf spots, pests among others.
 Keep reading for more on these problems and how to fix them.

 Brown leaf tips